fasrc/ceph_rsnapshot/README.md

 ## Entry points

-### source: gathernames

-Generates a list of ceph images that have snapshots dated from today.

-### source: export_qcow

-Checks free space and then exports a given ceph rbd image to qcow in a temp directory.

-### source: remove_qcow

-Removes a qcow from temp directory.

-### dest: ceph_rsnapshot
+### ceph_rsnapshot

 This will ssh to the ceph node ("source") and gather a list of vm images to backup (runs gathernames).
-Then it will iterate over that list, connecting to the ceph node to export each one in turn to qcow in a temp directory (runs export qcow), and then running rsnapshot to backup that one qcow, then connecting again to the ceph node to remove the temp qcow (runs remove qcow).
+Then it will iterate over that list, connecting to the ceph node to export each one in turn to qcow in a temp directory, and then running rsnapshot to backup that one qcow, then connecting again to the ceph node to remove the temp qcow.

 VM backup images go into /<vm backup base path>/<pool>/<image name>/<daily.NN>/<image-name>.qcow2

-This will also rotate orphaned images (by running rsnap with an empty source), so they will roll off after retain_interval.
+This will also rotate orphaned images that no longer exist on the source (by running rsnap with an empty source), so they will roll off after retain_interval.

 Errors log to /var/log/ceph-rsnapshot and print to stdout.

 Parameters:

+    usage: ceph_rsnapshot [-h] [-c CONFIG] [--host HOST] [-p POOL] [--image_re IMAGE_RE] [-v] [--noop]
+                          [--no_rotate_orphans] [--printsettings] [-k]
+                          [-e EXTRALONGARGS]

+    wrapper script to backup a ceph pool of rbd images to qcow

     optional arguments:
       -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                             path to alternate config file
-      --host HOST           ceph node to backup from -p POOL, --pool POOL  ceph pool to back up
-      -v, --verbose         verbose logging output
+      --host HOST           ceph node to backup from -p POOL, --pool POOL  ceph pool to back up --image_re IMAGE_RE   RE to match images to back up -v, --verbose         verbose logging output
+      --noop                noop - don't make any directories or do any actions. logging only to stdout
-      -k, --keepconf        keep conf files after run -e EXTRALONGARGS, --extralongargs EXTRALONGARGS
+      --no_rotate_orphans   don't rotate the orphans on the dest --printsettings       print out settings using and exit -k, --keepconf        keep conf files after run -e EXTRALONGARGS, --extralongargs EXTRALONGARGS
                             extra long args for rsync of format foo,bar for arg